relMor/Shopping-list-/README.md

 # Shopping-list-
-A fully functional SHOPPING LIST using react-hooks, Storing data on a realtime database using firebase server
+A fully functional SHOPPING LIST with react-hooks, Storing data on a realtime database using firebase server